Gerbera Daisy (Gerbera jamesonii) Care Indoors and Propagation Guide

 Watering

-Water Gerbera Daisy liberally during the growing season only when the top 2-3 in. of soil dry out and keep the soil moderately moist through out.
+Water Gerbera Daisy liberally during the growing season only when the top 2-3 inches of soil dry out and keep the soil moderately moist through out.

 Cut down on watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not allow the soil to dry out completely.